 How many dogs are in service?

-There are currently more than 50 dogs working as Guide Dogs or Autism Assistance Dogs, plus more than 32 dogs placed with families in our Pets as Therapy Program.
+There are currently more than 50 dogs working as Guide Dogs or Autism Assistance Dogs, plus more than 32 dogs placed with families in our Therapy Dog Program.

 Do you receive any Government funding?

 Guide Dogs SA receive no government funding for the Guide Dog Program - it is entirely funded by donations, sponsorship and Bequests from the public.

 Do you have Volunteers who help train the dogs?

 We rely heavily on the generous support of Volunteers to care for, nurture and assist in the development of our pups and dogs.
 Our Volunteers are vital to our organisation.
 It takes a lot of dedication and patience to raise or provide short-term care for a puppy, look after a mature dog in training, or to assist with a litter of puppies for the first eight weeks of their lives.
 But for our Volunteers, it is very rewarding to see the final outcome and the joy, independence and safety they can give a person with a disability.

 *See our Puppy Raising page where you can download an information sheet on all our volunteer roles which involve dogs.